 My family and friends are in Malaysia, which means they are 13 hours ahead of I am.
 The holidays are perfect for me to reach out, give them a ring and catch up with each other.
-For all you book lovers, here’s 24 hours of sitting on your couch with your warmest blanket sipping on hot chocolate all while reading your favorite book.
+For all you book lovers, here is 24 hours of sitting on your couch with your warmest blanket sipping on hot chocolate all while reading your favorite book.
 That sounds like a perfect day to me.
 Nothing beats hot chocolate with a warm blanket on your couch or bed.

-7. Netflix and chill, literally
+7. Netflix (or Hulu or Disney+ or HBO) and chill, literally

 What’s on your list of Netflix to-watch for the weekend?

 - The Marvelous Mrs. Maisel: NYC In The 1950s

 - Four Weddings And A Funeral Is On Hulu And Why You Should Watch It!